jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 O SON OF MAN!
 For everything there is a sign.
 The sign of love is fortitude under My decree and patience under My trials.
 (HW-A 48)

+Far be it from us to despair at any time of the incalculable favours of God, for if it were His wish He could cause a mere atom to be transformed into a sun and a single drop into an ocean.
+He unlocketh thousands of doors, while man is incapable of conceiving even a single one.
+(TB LM)

+without patience the wayfarer on this journey will reach nowhere and attain no goal.
+Nor should he ever be downhearted; if he strive for a hundred thousand years and yet fail to behold the beauty of the Friend, he should not falter.
+(TSV)

 PEACEFULNESS